 - 2 lemons, sliced into wedges for serving

-How to Make The Buttery Sauce
+How to Make Butter Basil Sauce

 This sauce is simple to make, and it tastes great.
+You can use it on all your fish dinners.

-To make it, combine unsalted butter with fresh lemon juice, a big clove of garlic, salt, pepper, and a few thinly sliced basil leaves in a small pot over low heat.
+Combine unsalted butter with fresh lemon juice, a big clove of garlic, salt, pepper, and a few thinly sliced basil leaves in a small pot over low heat.

 Give it a whisk, cover the pot, and let it warm while you're preparing the fish.